-After a quick search, I found a video and the person that put on a demonstration video for the fryer â€“ one 40-second video and that was it.
+After a quick search, I found an instructional video for the fryer!
+One two-minute video and that’s all it took.
 I now could use the product with little effort.
-Otherwise, it may have been returned because I don’t need the complications.
+Otherwise, I was considering taking it back for a refund because I didn’t need the complications.

-Take one More Small Step
+Take One More Small Step

-Today’s Technology Makes Creating And Delivering Demonstrations Simple
+Today’s Technology Makes Creating and Delivering Demonstrations Simple

 If you want to take this one step further, have some of the developers demonstrate how to use the product because when they do, they’ll find things that can be improved in upcoming products.

 If you have an excellent product and people have trouble using it, it’s no longer a superior product!